 One thing that might surprise you is that replacing the garage door may well prove to be a good investment.
 Remodeling magazine has found that the return on investment in a garage door is better than just about any other home improvement project.
-(For more information, see Getting the Best Deal on a Garage Door Replacement.)

 With that in mind, here are five big questions you need to answer to help get a handle on what your garage door costs might be.

-1. Do I Really Need a New Door?
+Do You Need a New Garage Door?

 For many, this is a simple question to answer.
 Wood garage doors rot, metal garage doors get banged up, track hardware falls apart.
 If that's the situation you face, there's probably not much choice in the matter.
-You need a new door.

 But just because your garage door isn't functioning properly, it doesn't necessarily follow that it needs to be replaced.
 You can hold down your garage door costs by doing a little maintenance and repair yourself.